-- H. It is the responsibility of the RN who is incapacitated for duty to notify the immediate supervisor or designee (or to have any responsible person make the notification for the RN) at the work site as soon as possible but no later than two hours after the RN is scheduled to report for duty unless mitigating circumstances exist.
+- J. It is the responsibility of the RN who is incapacitated for duty to notify the immediate supervisor or designee (or to have any responsible person make the notification for the RN) at the work site as soon as possible but no later than two hours after the RN is scheduled to report for duty unless mitigating circumstances exist.
 The Department will assure a designated number is established for the supervisor or designee to receive such notifications; the RN's obligation is to complete one phone call, to either the established number or to an alternate number the RN was notified to use.
-In the unlikely event that the RN does not speak with a supervisor and leaves a voicemail message, the RN may be called back by a Department representative regarding the sick leave message. - I. The Department will ensure that there will always be someone available who is authorized to receive and act upon the leave request. - J. A RN who expects to be absent more than one day will inform the supervisor or designee of the expected date of return.
+In the unlikely event that the RN does not speak with a supervisor and leaves a voicemail message, the RN may be called back by a Department representative regarding the sick leave message. - K. The Department will ensure that there will always be someone available who is authorized to receive and act upon the leave request. - L. A RN who expects to be absent more than one day will inform the supervisor or designee of the expected date of return.
 If the RN is unable to return to duty on the expected date, the supervisor or designee will be notified as soon as the RN is aware that he/she will be unable to report for duty.
-Daily reports will not be required. - K. All requests for sick leave must be entered into the ETA system and should be entered within two days after the RN's return to duty unless the leave was requested in advance. - L. For absences in excess of three consecutive workdays, the Department may require a medical certificate or other administratively acceptable evidence.
-Where a doctor is not available or where the RN's illness does not require a doctor, self-certification in writing may be provided by the RN.
-If the medical certificate does not provide sufficient information to warrant approval of the sick leave, a RN may be required to furnish additional evidence. - M. Medical certificates or other evidence of illness which may be required will be submitted within 15 days after the RN's return to duty.
+Daily reports will not be required. - M. All requests for sick leave must be entered into the ETA system and should be entered within two days after RN's return the day the RN returns to duty unless the leave was requested in advance. - N. For absences in excess of three consecutive workdays, the Department may require a medical certificate or other administratively acceptable evidence.
+Where a health care provider is not available or where the RN's illness does not require a health care provider, self-certification in writing may be provided by the RN.
+If the medical certificate does not provide sufficient information to warrant approval of the sick leave, a RN may be required to furnish additional evidence. - O. Medical certificates or other evidence of illness which may be required will be submitted within 15 days after the RN's return to duty.
 If, due to circumstances beyond the control of the RN, he or she is unable to provide the documentation within 15 calendar days, the RN must provide the evidence or medical certification no later than 30 calendar days after returning to work.
-A RN who does not provide the required evidence within 30 calendar days is not entitled to sick leave. - N. Sick Leave Certification: - 1.
-Frequency or amount of sick leave used, or leave for which acceptable medical documentation has been provided, will not be the sole factor(s) for determining sick leave abuse. - 2.
-In cases that indicate excessive absence on account of illness, or where there appears to be an abuse of the sick leave privilege, medical certificates may be required for any period of absence provided the RN has been informed in advance, in writing, that such a requirement has been established for that RN. - 3.
-Failure to provide the required medical certification may be grounds for disapproval of sick leave.
+A RN who does not provide the required evidence within 30 calendar days is not entitled to sick leave.